Medicare Part D

 There are 4 Coverage Stages in Medicare Part D’s Coverage

 • Annual Deductible – You will pay the negotiated price for your prescription drugs until the deductible is met.
 Some plans don’t have deductible.
 Deductibles vary from plan to plan.
-However, in 2020 the deductible cannot be more than $435.
+However, in 2024 the deductible cannot be more than $545.
+In 2025, the deductible cannot be more than $590.

-• Coverage Gap(Donut Hole) – After total drug costs reach $4,020, you enter the coverage gap or “donut hole.”
+• Coverage Gap(Donut Hole) – After total drug costs reach $5,030, you enter the coverage gap or “donut hole.”
 In other words, you would be responsible for 25% of the cost of your drugs.
+In 2025, the coverage gap will be eliminated.

-• Catastrophic Coverage – After you have paid $6,350 in out of pocket costs for covered medications, you reach catastrophic stage.
-During catastrophic coverage, you pay significantly lower copays or co-insurance for the rest of the year.
+• Catastrophic Coverage – After you have paid $8,000 in out of pocket costs for covered medications, you reach catastrophic stage.
+During catastrophic coverage, you pay $0 for the rest of the year.

 Part D Plan Availability